Working collaboratively to forge pathways for community resilience and energy innovation in Alberta.

 Each Energy Futures Roadshow is designed and delivered in collaboration with the host community, and is tailored to the community’s interests and capacities.
 The engagement will typically include a series of workshops over a few days with a diversity of community members, including businesses, governments, schools, economic and community developers and the public.

 A initial call for Expressions of Interest from communities yielded 12 responses.
-The initial pilot with the community of Crowsnest Pass is scheduled for October 2018.
+The initial pilot with the community of Crowsnest Pass was held on October 18th and 19th, 2018.

 Through a role-playing simulation, this session will provide an opportunity for participants to experience decades of energy transition in one day.
-This event will take place at MDM Gymnasium, 9:00am – 4:00pm.
+This event will take place from 9:00am – 4:30pm at PATH on 821 Switzer Drive.